llpeterson/internetworking/routing.md

 latency basis.
 Thus, a satellite link with 250-ms latency looks just as attractive to the routing protocol as a terrestrial link with 1-ms latency.
-Second, it does not distinguish between routes on a capacity basis, making a 9.6-kbps link look just as good as a 45-Mbps link.
+Second, it does not distinguish between routes on a capacity basis, making a 1-Mbps link look just as good as a 10-Gbps link.
 Finally, it does not distinguish between links based on their current load, making it impossible to route around overloaded links.
 It turns out that this last problem is the hardest because you are trying to capture the complex and dynamic characteristics of a link in a single scalar cost.

-The ARPANET was the testing ground for a number of different app-roaches to link-cost calculation.
+The ARPANET was the testing ground for a number of different approaches to link-cost calculation.
 (It was also the place where the superior stability of link-state over distance-vector routing was demonstrated;
 the original mechanism used distance vector while the later version used